Who we are

 As Australia’s longest serving Sex Discrimination Commissioner (2007-2015), Elizabeth worked tirelessly to break down structural and social barriers faced by women and men, and to promote gender equality.

 Her review into the treatment of women in the Australian Defence Force led to sweeping cultural reforms.

 She established and convenes the globally recognised ‘Male Champions of Change’ strategy, enlisting a ‘who’s who’ of powerful male leaders to tackle workplace gender inequality.
 She is a powerful and influential voice in the struggle for gender equality, enlisting both women and men as agents of change.

 She is currently leading a review into culture in the Residential Colleges at the University of Sydney.

 On 29th September 2017, Elizabeth was appointed by the UN Human Rights Council in Geneva as its Special Rapporteur and Independent Expert on the issue of discrimination against women in law and practice.
-She represents the developed nations of the world.

 Elizabeth is a member of the AFP Advisory Board and the Victorian Police Advisory Board.
 She is also a member of the Council of the Order of Australia.